team1306/scouting/README.md

 ### readingjson.py

 `readingjson.py` takes the JSON that is produced by the aformentioned `csvtojson.py` and runs it through a scoring algorithm, then sorts the results by the score according to the algorithm.
+It uses argparse to have flags with arguments, so `-f` specifies the input JSON file, `-s` specifies the shooting point weight, and `-c` specifies the climbing point weight.

 ### validate.py